Karmen Aksoy

-Karmen Aksoy (born July 8, 2003 in İstanbul, Turkey) is a Turkish female volleyball player.
+Karmen Aksoy is a Turkish volleyball player.
 She is 192 cm tall at 73 kg and plays in the Middle-Blocker position.
-She plays for Vakıfbank Istanbul.
+She plays for Türk Hava Yolları.
 She is playing in the 2022 European Cup.

-Career
+Club career

 Vakıfbank Istanbul

 On 9 November 2021, she played her first match with Vakıfbank in the match of Sarıyer Belediyespor.

 Aksoy, who was born in 2003, who grew up with Vakıfbank Istanbul infrastructure and wore the VakıfBank jersey for the first time in this match, finished the match with 8 points, which she started in the first 6 games.

 Galatasaray

 On August 16, 2022, she signed a one-year loan contract with Galatasaray.